 All entities against which investigations / adjudications / appeals by the law enforcing agencies are pending may avail of ECBs as per the current norms, if they are otherwise eligible, notwithstanding the pending investigations / adjudications / appeals, without prejudice to the outcome of such investigations / adjudications / appeals.
-Accordingly, in case of all applications where the borrowing entity has indicated about the pending investigations / adjudications / appeals, Authorised Dealers while approving the proposal shall intimate the concerned agencies by endorsing the copy of the approval letter.
+Accordingly, in case of all applications where the borrowing entity has indicated about the pending investigations / adjudications / adjudications / appeals, Authorised xv) Procedure

+Dealers while approving the proposal shall intimate the concerned agencies by endorsing the copy of the approval letter.